 - Review textbooks in your discipline area.
 This can be a very easy way to locate not only possible content to cover but also ready-made organizational structures.
 Publishers will send out texts for you to review.
 Keep your students in mind when choosing texts – not only their abilities and past experience with the topic areas but also their time limitations.

 - If texts are not available or not appropriate, you may need to create a reading package or course notes.
 It will take more time to compile this type of resource, so set aside a few months for this activity.
 Also, be sure to factor in the time that may be needed to receive copyright clearance for copying and selling published materials.
-Your institution may have a copyright agreement which makes this less of an issue, but be sure to investigate what is possible in advance so you avoid basing part of your course on materials that you cannot easily secure for the students.
+At Waterloo there is a copyright committee and a number of resources available to help you ensure that you are abiding by Canadian Copyright Law.
+If you have questions you may email email@example.com.
+Be sure to investigate what is possible in advance so you avoid basing part of your course on materials that you cannot easily secure for the students.

 Set some type of criteria to help select appropriate content for your course.
 Course design literature suggests the following criteria.
 Course content should: